tent/tent.io/source/docs/thinking-with-tent.html.md

 layout: docs
 ---

-Tent applications are built differently than centralized web apps or isolated desktop and mobile applications.
+Tent applications are designed differently than centralized web apps or isolated desktop and mobile applications.

-This page describes how a number of simple Tent applications are architected.
+This page describes how different types of Tent applications could be architected.

 URL query values are shown unencoded for clarity.

 ## Principles

  - Users' Tent servers should be the primary data store
+ - Trust your Tent server: don't client-side encrypt content unless absolutely necessary
  - Use common post types to make data accessible across applications
  - Don't delete old versions of posts unless explicitly requested by the user.